Today (Talk Talk song)

-"Today" is a song by English band Talk Talk released on 21 June 1982 and is the third single from their debut album The Party's Over.
+"Today" is a song by English band Talk Talk released by EMI on 21 June 1982 and is the third single from their debut album The Party's Over.
 It was the band's first top 20 hit and was their second ever biggest hit, peaking at number 14 on the UK Singles Chart.

 Versions

 The 7" version of "Today" is a slight edit of the album version.
 However, this is not mentioned anywhere on the release.
 It was included on the 1997 compilation The Very Best of Talk Talk, entitled "Today (Single Version)".

 The 12" B-side song, "It's So Serious", is from a BBC radio session, recorded for the David Jensen Show in November 1981, and was produced by John Sparrow.
 Similar to the 7" single, there is no mention of the fact that "Today" is an extended version or that "It's So Serious" is from a BBC radio session.

 In the Netherlands, "It's So Serious" was released as the A-side, with "Today" as the B-side.